 You will find a statement within your child's IEP that clearly indicates how you will receive documentation of your child's progress.

 At MSD, progress tracking is done on a quarterly basis and is provided to families in a written document that is sent home around the same time as report cards.
 A clear description of your child's progress on each goal/objective is noted with a corresponding number to help you follow your child's growth.

-At MSD, your child is eligible to receive specialized instruction because they are deaf or hard of hearing.
+At MSD, your child is eligible to receive specially designed instruction because they are deaf or hard of hearing.
 Your child may also have additional challenges in their learning needs.

-These additional needs should be clearly identified in your child’s IEP and the type of specialized instruction to meet those needs should also be clearly identified, if other than the use of ASL to access instruction.
+These additional needs should be clearly identified in your child's IEP and the type of specially designed instruction to meet those needs should also be clearly identified, if other than the use of ASL to access instruction.

-You can find that documentation in several places on your child’s IEP; however, the Eligibility page is foremost in determining “why” your child is receiving instruction that is specialized.
+You can find that documentation in several places on your child's IEP; however, the Eligibility page is foremost in determining "why" your child is receiving specially designed instruction.

 This is the reason that all of the students at MSD are required to have an IEP.